microsoft/PartnerResources/_docs/Skilling/Partner Showcase/data-analytics.md

 ---
 nav_exclude: true
 layout: page
-title: Microsoft Partner Showcase - Embedded Analytics Solution Accelerators
+title: Microsoft Partner Showcase - Data & Analytics
-description: The Embedded Analytics Solution Accelerator program offers out of the box solution developed by Microsoft partners to accelerate and streamline the development of embedded analytics solutions.
+description: The **Microsoft Partner Showcase💡** features technical conversations with Microsoft Partners and their solutions.
+Join Microsoft CSAs and Partners from around the world to get their perspectives on the tech industry and go hands-on with their solutions.
+These videos focus on data, analytics, and AI solutions.
 permalink: /skilling/microsoft-partner-showcase/data-and-analytics
 updated: 2024-01-22
 showbreadcrumb: true
+removetoctext: Microsoft Partner Showcase —
+replacetoctext:
 tags:
  - microsoft partner showcase
  - academy page